mejozzz/HyperCasualGame/README.md

 (made with Unity 2018.4)

-"Download ZIP" and add project in UnityHub open project
+"Download ZIP" and add project in UnityHub